 - Are these questions applicable to all your programs?
 If not, have you noted the discrepancies in your question?

-- If you choose to allow applicants to edit their responses to these questions after they submit their applications, have you consulted with your Account Manager to understand all effects?
+- If you choose to allow applicants to edit their responses to these questions after they submit their applications, have you consulted with a member of your account team to understand all effects?
 Have you communicated this applicant and question behavior with all your programs?

 - If you choose to not ask program-level questions, have you unchecked the Questions option in the Program Editor page?